×

 When it comes to preliminary breath tests before a driver’s arrest, the implied consent rules do not apply.
 These breathalyzer tests are used to gather more evidence against you to establish probable cause to make a DWI arrest.
 Still, you can be arrested if you refuse this breath test.

-If you have been charged with a DWI in Albanycontact O’Brien & Eggleston PLLC today at 518-391-2369 and request a free case review.
+If you have been charged with a DWI in Albany, contact our experienced Albany DWI lawyers at O’Brien & Eggleston PLLC today by calling 518-391-2369 and requesting a free case review.

 Related Posts